harold/rss-box/README.md

-A simplest possible web-based rss reader you can host yourself with node and dropbox.
+A simplest-possible web-based rss reader you can host yourself with node and dropbox.
 ===

 ### Install